F.A.Q.#

 Spacy usually requires a language model which you need to install separately, e.g. with python -m spacy download en_core_web_sm

-.
-It seems that you can do this inside Poetry with the magic line:
+It seems that you can do this inside poetry.toml

 This avoids you to have to run a post-install script, but you will have to manually maintain consistency between the versions of spacy and your model.